Aleksei Aksimentiev

 Professor, Physics

-Aleksei Aksimentiev’s research aims to understand the molecular basis of drug resistance in cancer.
-His goal is to connect atomic-scale structures of DNA, nucleosomes, and their modification to drug resistance by characterizing the microscopic processes leading to genome changes.
-He uses all-atom and coarse-grained molecular dynamics simulations to describe the microscopic mechanics of DNA, DNA binding to histone proteins in a nucleosome, and self-association of distance DNA fragments mediated by physical forces.
-Aksimentiev studies the organization of DNA in a nucleolus of a eukaryotic cell because it holds the key to unraveling the mechanisms of gene regulation and cell differentiation and is critical to establishing the molecular origins of cancer.
+Aksimentiev studies the organization of DNA in cells to establish cancer’s molecular origins and drug resistance.
+His work connects atomic-scale structures of DNA and nucleosomes and their modification to drug resistance by characterizing the microscopic processes leading to genome changes.
+He uses all-atom and coarse-grained molecular dynamics simulations to describe the mechanics of DNA, DNA binding to histone proteins in a nucleosome, and the self-association of distance DNA fragments mediated by physical forces.
+View his research group’s website for more information.